rumpl/devoxx-docker/docs/01-intro.md

 - Use `make help` to see available commands
 - Check the documentation in each exercise
-- Refer to the hints and command references in each exercise file
+- Refer to the hints and command references in each exercise file when stuck

 [Start the workshop](02-process-creation.md)
-]